NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

                  # --scheduler-file /path/to/file.json

 .. caution::
-  The CLI utilities are limited to Jsonl datasets, only work with specific ID formats.
+  The CLI utilities are limited to JSONL datasets and only work with specific ID formats.
   For different dataset format use the :ref:`fuzzydup_pyapi`.

 ------------------------
-Incremental Fuzzy Dedup
+Incremental Fuzzy Deduplication
 ------------------------

 * To incrementally perform fuzzy dedup we do not need to recompute minhashes for datasets where minhashes were already computed.
-  Organize your incremental datasets into separate directories and pass a list of all new directories to :code:`gpu_compute_minhashes`.
+  Instead, you can organize your incremental datasets into separate directories and pass a list of all new directories to :code:`gpu_compute_minhashes`.

     - Input (assuming incremental snapshots are all under :code:`/input/`):